nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 Next, I downloaded appropriate libraries and decided on four search parameters.
 I used the keyterms 'tornado', 'Atlanta', 'mswx', and 'Txwx', in order to collect a spread of tornado-related tweets in Georgia (where news sources lead me to initially believe the most storm events were - this was later observed to be incorrect, making the 'Atlanta' search term mostly irrelevant), Mississippi ('mswx' is a hashtag indicating Mississippi State Weather Extended tweets), and Texas ('Txwx' is a hashtag indicating Texas Weather Extended tweets, included because many initial 'tornado' tweets also contained this hashtag).

 Here, search the Twitter Developer API for the most recent 200,000 tweets with any of your keyterms.
+In addition, I pulled any verified and unverified from a temporally distant timeline to provide baseline data for "typical" tweet activity in the same geographic area.
 This process may take up to two hours.
 ```
 tornado <- search_tweets("tornado OR Atlanta OR mswx OR TXwx", n=200000, include_rts=FALSE, token=twitter_token, geocode="32,-78,1000mi", retryonratelimit=TRUE)

+may <- search_tweets("-filter:verified OR filter:verified", n=200000, include_rts=FALSE, token=twitter_token, geocode="32,-78,1000mi", retryonratelimit=TRUE)
 ```

 Once my tweets were downloaded and imported into R, I started to filter for more precise geographies.
 Then, I rehydrated those tweets I had selected to access full Tweets.
 Be sure to examine my [code](/dorian/nn_twitter_analysis_search.r) for a precise report of my workflow.